swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 """
 ```

-We have already seen that parsing a date string can be tricky since it could contain localized month name (`"Feb"` as seen from above).
-Parsing a currency string such as `$3,020.85` with regex is not trivial either -- it can contain grouping separators, a decimal separator, and a currency symbol, all of which can be localized.
+Parsing a date string can be tricky, as it could contain localized information (`"Feb"` as seen from above).
+Parsing a currency string such as `$3,020.85` with regex is also tricky -- it can contain grouping separators, a decimal separator, and a currency symbol, all of which can be localized.
+This is why Foundation provides industrial-strength parsers for localized strings like these.

-Foundation has various parsers for localized strings like these.
-Delegating this task to dedicated parsers alleviates the need to handle it yourself.
-In the second part of the pitch, we introduce the `CustomRegexComponent` protocol that conveniently lets types from outside the standard library participate in regex builders and `RegexProtocol` algorithms.
+ We propose a `CustomRegexComponent` protocol which allows types from outside the standard library participate in regex builders and `RegexProtocol` algorithms.

-If `Foundation.FloatingPointFormatStyle<Double>.Currency` conformed to `CustomRegexComponent`, you would be able to retrieve the currency from the bank statement above as a list of `Double` values this way:
+`CustomRegexComponent` allows types, such as `Foundation.FloatingPointFormatStyle<Double>.Currency`, to be used directly within a regex.

 ```swift
 let regex = Regex {